manuelkiessling/dcpu16-networkhub/README.md

 writing it to [0x6000]-[0x607f].

 This virtual NIC must speak the WebSockets protocol to connect to the hub.
-This is relatively in JavaScript using Socket.io, but should be doable in other implementation, too.
+This is relatively simple in JavaScript using Socket.io, but should be doable in other emulator implementations, too.

 An example NIC can be found at: https://github.com/ManuelKiessling/jsDCPU16/blob/2f62c17a3d0ec1cf7a9e816a4924213882c35e71/app/NetworkInterfaceCard.js#L1